 Florence Cathedral, Italy

 One of the most beautiful buildings in the world, and surely in Europe, lies in Florence, which used to be a major trade center during the Renaissance period.
 The construction of the church started in the 13th century, and it was completed in the 15th century.
 The exterior and facade dates to the 19th century and has a strong impact on the Gothic Revival style.

 Notre Dame de Paris, France

 This is undoubtedly one of the most iconic architectural pieces in the world and one of the most famous landmarks in Paris, France.
-Built between 1163 and 1345, the Notre Dame finest examples of the Gothic style, with its pointed arches and external statues and gargoyles.
+Built between 1163 and 1345, Notre Dame finest example of the Gothic style, with its pointed arches and external statues and gargoyles.
 Its famous twin towers go as high as 69 meters, and a significant number of its stained-glass windows date back to the 13th century.

 Mactan-Cebu International Airport, Philippines